VForged/elysium-docs/docs/intro.md

 ## Block Explorers

-Elysium provides EVM-based explorer which ones used query the Ethereum API.
+Elysium provides EVM-based explorer which used to query the Ethereum API.
 All EVM-based transactions are accessible via the Ethereum API.
 For more information on each explorer, please check out the Block Explorers page.

 #### Atlantis (Testnet)